Samuel Bayer

-Samuel David Bayer (born February 17, 1965) is an American visual artist, cinematographer, photographer, and commercial, music video and film director.
+Samuel Bayer is an American music video director, commercial director, director of photography, and photographer known for directing the videos accompanying "Smells like Teen Spirit" by Nirvana and "No Rain" by Blind Melon.
 Bayer was born in Syracuse, New York.
+His brother is comic books illustrator and drawing teacher Josh Bayer.
 He graduated from New York City's School of Visual Arts in 1987 with a degree in Fine Arts.
-He relocated to Los Angeles in 1991.
+Originally studying to be a painter, he relocated to Los Angeles in 1991.

 Career

 Bayer's work includes Nirvana's music video for "Smells Like Teen Spirit", Blind Melon's "No Rain" video as well as award-winning commercials for brands like Chrysler, Nike, and Coca-Cola.

-In addition to Nirvana and Blind Melon, Bayer has shot and directed videos for Michael Jackson, the Rolling Stones, the Cranberries, Green Day, David Bowie, Iron Maiden, Garbage, the Strokes, Metallica, Ramones, the Smashing Pumpkins, Justin Timberlake and My Chemical Romance, among others.
+In addition to Nirvana and Blind Melon, Bayer has shot and directed videos for David Bowie, the Rolling Stones, Ozzy Osbourne, Pat Benatar, Ramones, Iron Maiden, Metallica, the Jesus and Mary Chain, Melissa Etheridge, Green Day, the Smashing Pumpkins, the Cranberries, Justin Timberlake, Blink-182, Papa Roach, Garbage, Maroon 5, Good Charlotte, and My Chemical Romance, among others.
 Bayer has won seven MTV Video Music Awards including Video of the Year in 2005 as well as Best Direction in 2005 and 2007.

 In 1996, his Nike commercial, "If You Let Me Play", won an Association of Independent Commercial Producers Award for Best Direction.
-In 2011, his Super Bowl spot for Chrysler, "Born of Fire", received multiple awards, including an Emmy and a Cannes Gold Lion.
+In 2011, his Super Bowl spot for Chrysler, "Born of Fire", which featured Eminem, received multiple awards, including an Emmy and a Cannes Gold Lion.

 New Line Cinema and Platinum Dunes selected Bayer to direct their remake of A Nightmare on Elm Street.
 With a production budget of $35 million, the film held the number-one spot at the US box office in its first week in April 2010.
 The film starred Academy Award nominee Jackie Earle Haley and introduced Rooney Mara in her first major studio role.